parkus/crebin/README.md

 Code to rapidly and accurately rebin binned data (such as spectra) with flexibility in how values are combined in the binning.

+Note that I know next to nothing about Cython, in which this is written.
+Basically, I needed a fast rebinning code for Python and couldn't find one, so I flailed around with Cython until I got something that worked and then never touched it again until just now when I went to share it on Github.

 Normal rebinning takes the average of the values of the bins, weighted by the width of each bin.
 For example, if a new bin covers 40% of bin a, all of bin b, and 70% of bin c, then the value in that new bin is

 (0.4*a + 1.0*b + 0.7*c)/(0.4*w_a + 1.0*w_b + 0.7*w_c)